-During one of the sessions at today’s GoGreen Conference the audience was asked to turn to a stranger and tell her a story that’s told and retold in our family about one of our family members.
-I turned to Lisa Watson, of Cupcake Jones fame, and told her the following story which I’ve been asked to retell here:
+I was once at a conference where the attendees were asked to turn to a stranger sitting next to them and tell them a story that’s told and retold in their family about a family member.
+I turned to Lisa Watson and told her the following story.

 Before heading into surgery for testicular cancer my father-in-law said to the nurse, “I sure wish I would have bought that boat.”